pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 folder: /some/folder

 **Multiple Choice Horizontal**
 Multiple choice horizontal questions follow the same format as multiple choice vertical, but with a type of "mc_h".
 They can have at most 5 answer choices.
 An example is shown below.
+Note that questions presented in horizontal view to learners will not have the strikethrough feature available when learners take an exam.

 1. What is your favorite color?
 a. red